-Transitioning to non toxic skin care products is the next step in reducing exposure to harmful toxins.
+Transitioning to non-toxic skin care products is the next step in reducing exposure to harmful toxins.
 You’ve probably heard a lot about toxins found in food whether they be from chemical pesticides or food-like products.
-Maybe you’ve started shifting your diet to organic, whole foods and done a cleanse program for better health.
+Maybe you’ve started shifting your diet to organic, whole foods and have done a Clean Program for better health.
 But did you know that toxins can also be found in your skin care products and cosmetics?
-Let’s take a look at why non toxic skincare is a must and where to find the best non toxic products that actually work to give you clear and glowing skin.
+Let’s take a look at why non-toxic skincare is a must and where to find the best products that actually work to give you clear and glowing skin.

 Why Using Non Toxic Skin Care Matters